 Holodance has full support for Mixed Reality, using the regular SteamVR quadrant view, MixCast (which requires a subscription but has the nice benefit of doing compositing in-game), and also native LIV integration.

 Vive Trackers are not required to play Holodance but if you have two and attach them to your feet, you can catch orbs with your feet.
 Up to 7 Vive Trackers (3 recommended) are support by the Holodance Avatar system which lets you breathe life into various forms, from Animé characters to sci-fi soldiers.
 The Avatar system ties into Streamer Mode, which is designed to let spectators watch players from various 3rd person perspectives that can even be switched automatically by the game, perfectly on the beat.

 Story Mode: 12 Songs with Several Tracks Each

-The standard version of Holodance will come with 12 songs in the electronic / techno / dancehall style.
-However, most likely over time there will be other musical styles added (if you're an artist and want to have your music on Holodance: contact us!)
+The Story Mode of Holodance will come with 12 songs in the electronic / techno / dancehall style.
+However, over time there will be other musical styles added via paid-DLC musical theme packs (if you're an artist and want to have your music on Holodance: contact us!)
 Each song has several tracks, like a bassdrum, the hihat, a bassline or some synth playing a melody.
 As these tracks have different rhythms and complexities, there's a natural progression of difficulty within each song.
 Once you have touched a minimum of notes per track, the next more difficult track within the song becomes available.
 Once you have all tracks of a song completed, the next song becomes available which will be longer and more difficult.